Patrick010/nShell/README.md

 ![nShell Logo](img/branding/logo.svg)

-**nShell** is a **Nextcloud plugin** that provides a powerful, fully configurable restricted shell environment for administrators.
-Inspired by Home Assistant’s restricted shell, nShell makes server management safe, elegant, and appealing—directly from the Nextcloud web interface or CLI.
+**nShell** is a **Nextcloud plugin** that provides a powerful, fully configurable restricted shell environment for administrators. nShell makes server management safe, elegant, and appealing—directly from the Nextcloud web interface or CLI.

 ---